WICG/visual-viewport/segments-explainer/SEGMENTS-EXPLAINER.md

 }
 ```

 The value returned from querying `visualViewport.segments` will be an array of DOMRects and based on the data returned for each "viewport segment", developers will be able to infer the number of hinges available as well as the hinge orientation.
-When `visualViewport.segments` is queried on a desktop, this will return `null` since there is only one viewport segment.
+When `visualViewport.segments` is queried on a device with only a single segment, this will return `null`.
+This isn't exposed in this case because this information is redundant with other fields on VisualViewport.
+This also avoids future compatibility issues so that authors don't start using `visualViewport.segments[0]` to target single-screen devices.

 A user may at any point take the browser window out of spanning mode and place it on one of the screens or vice-versa, in those cases the window resize event will fire and authors can query and get the number of available viewport segments.